To be a pro-vax or not, the COVID-19 vaccine conundrum on Twitter: Influence of Retweets and Replies

 \section{Influence of Retweets and Replies}

-In this dataset, there are 8241666 anti-vax and pro-vax tweets by dual-stance users, where change of stance is detected, i.e., these tweets were preceded by a tweet of opposite stance by the same user.
+In this dataset, there are 8,241,666 anti-vax and pro-vax tweets by dual-stance users, where change of stance is detected, i.e., these tweets were posted after a tweet with opposite stance by the same user.
 We denote these tweets as the `change-tweets'.
-This set contains $67\%$ retweets and $17\%$ reply tweets as shown in the Fig.\ \ref{fig:change-composition}.
-Many of such retweets are originated by the same user, and many such reply tweets belong to the same thread.
-We found that the change-tweets belonged to 900984 and 1141124 distinct retweet and reply threads, respectively.
+This set contains $67\%$ retweets and $17\%$ reply tweets as shown in the Fig.~\ref{fig:change-composition}.
+Many such retweets originated from the same user, and many such reply tweets belong to the same thread.
+We found that the change-tweets included 900,984 and 1,141,124 distinct retweet and reply threads, respectively, initiated by 333,069 unique user IDs.
+For each of these users, we counted change-tweets in their respective retweet and reply threads.
+181,458 users had only 1 change-tweet in their threads, collectively they are 2\% of all of the change-tweets.
+We made 5 groups of users, i.e., all users associated with 1, (1 10], (10 100], (100 1000] and greater than 1000 change-tweets.
+In other words, the users were grouped based on how many change-tweets their threads contained.
+The pie chart in Fig.~\ref{fig:change-sources} shows the percentage of change-tweets associated to each user group.
+Note that we could not hydrate all retweet/in-reply-to IDs, and the Fig.~\ref{fig:change-sources} shows $68\%$ change-tweets, although as stated above, $67\%$ of these were retweets and $17\%$ were replies.